 Here are some study results:

-The animal studies pretty clearly show that fructose increases triglyceride levels.
+Animal studies pretty clearly show that fructose increases triglyceride levels.
 In rats, replacing water with fructose water increases blood pressure, liver fat, and triglycerides pretty significantly.[ref][ref]

-Human studies on fructose and triglycerides show similar trends, but much less dramatic results.
+Human studies on fructose and triglycerides show similar trends but much less dramatic results.

-Studies in humans where fructose is added on top of their normal caloric intake do show a larger increase in triglyceride.
+Studies in humans where fructose is added on top of their regular caloric intake show a more considerable increase in triglyceride.
 One study that added fructose for a 35% increase in calories showed triglyceride levels rising 75%.[ref]
 But it is hard to differentiate between suddenly adding that many calories vs. those calories being from fructose.[ref]

 Triglycerides, leptin, and obesity: